-We at PC Gamer are less worried about whether Nvidia, AMD, or Intel make lots of money and are a sound investment, and more interested in getting increasingly powerful computers to run increasingly impressive games.
+We at PC Gamer are less worried about whether Nvidia, AMD, or Intel make lots of money and are a sound investment, and more interested in getting increasingly powerful computers to run increasingly impressive games, including, of course, the best graphics cards.
 The question for us is, what would happen to Nvidia and AMD if cryptocurrencies suddenly disappeared as a revenue source?
 Will GPUs suddenly become affordable—and even if cryptos don’t crash, when will we have reasonably priced graphics cards again?

 As to the latter, it’s difficult to say.
 Usually the mining craze only lasts 1-2 months at most, after which prices trend back toward MSRP, but we’re already well past that point this round.
 I keep hoping we’ve reached the point where demand will subside, but a quick look at Newegg (opens in new tab) indicates we’re not there yet, at all.
 Sigh.
 And even if mining becomes unprofitable, it could take a month or more before supply starts to catch up to the pent-up demand.

 Even predicting the collapse of cryptocurrencies itself is a bold step.
 Love it or hate it, Bitcoin has been around for nine years now, and more cryptos are being created every week.
 After the collapse of Bitcoin in 2011, and then again in 2014, calling this latest bubble and burst the end seems extremely premature.
 Cryptocurrencies can be volatile, sure, with some pointing to the ascension of cryptos and others looking for their death.
 I wouldn't bet on either extreme.
 But let's say cryptos do go the way of the dodo.
 What does that mean for Nvidia and AMD?
 Probably not much in the long term.